and the GDPR

 in compliance with GDPR?

-RM SafetyNet’s approach to data protection management is designed to be compliant with data protection legislation, including both the Data Protection Act and GDPR when it comes into force in May 2018.
+RM SafetyNet’s approach to data protection management is designed to be compliant with data protection legislation, including the Data Protection Act 2018.

 How can RM SafetyNet help